wolfab/res40/README.md

 `Results` is the number of the four summaries above.

-`Calendar view`: representation of the triangle
+`Calendar view` representates of the triangle

-`Facet loss curves`: the indepent plot of the numbers in trianlge of each year
+`Facet loss curves` is the indepent plot of the numbers in trianlge of each year

-`Log loss` : the logarithm of the numbers in triangle
+`Log loss` is the logarithm of numbers in triangle

-`Loss ratio`: represent the ratio of loss amounts from one valuation date to another, and they are intended to capture growth patterns of losses over time.
+`Loss ratio` represents the ratio of loss amounts from one valuation date to another, and they are intended to capture growth patterns of losses over time.
-1122